ethrgeist/git-credential-1password/README.md

 ### Storing credentials

-- When the helper can find an item according to the rules above, it will update the `username` and `password` fields of the item.
+- When the helper can find an item according to the rules above, it will update the `username` and `password` fields of the item if they changed.
 - Otherwise, it will create a new item with `url`, `username`, `password` fields, a `git-credential-1password` tag.

 ## 🌳 Collaboration